ontodev/robot/examples/README.md

         --input filtered.owl \
         --term-file uberon_module.txt \
         --output results/uberon_module.owl

+NOTE: The `extract` command works on the input ontology, not its imports.
+To extract from imports you should first `merge`.

 The `--method` options fall into two groups: Minimal Information for Reuse of External Ontology Term (MIREOT) and Syntactic Locality Module Extractor (SLME).